jonathanconway/conwy/articles/visualising-execution-flows/visualising-execution-flows.md

 ### Example in Javascript

-Let's use an example – a recursive Javasript function – to put all these ideas together.
+Let's use an example – a recursive Javascript function – to put all these ideas together.

 ```javascript
 1 function retry(action, times, count = 1) {